-(a) Successful completion of a boating safety course in person and a passing score of at least 70 percent on a written test administered at the conclusion of the course by the instructor or a proctor; or

-(b) A score of at least 70 percent on a proctored equivalency exam.
-Individuals may take the equivalency exam no more than once within any 30-day period; or

-(c) A score of at least 80 percent on a correspondence course and self test completed before January 1, 2001; or a score of at least 70% for a correspondence course and self test completed before January 1, 2000.

-(d) A score of at least 80 percent on a correspondence course and self test provided by the Marine Board to individuals qualifying for hardship status; or

-(e) A score of at least 80 percent on a self-test associated with a boating safety course offered over the internet.
-For an internet course to meet Marine Board standards, it must be NASBLA approved and contain at least 75 questions with at least 10 of the questions Oregon specific.
-Questions must be pulled randomly from a database of a 150 questions minimum, and questions must address each of the key areas of general boat information, national and Oregon specific boating laws, boat operation, preparation and trailering, legal requirements and boating emergencies; or

-(f) Possession of a certificate, card, or other official document issued by another state or Canada that is equivalent to Oregon's boater education card as determined by the Marine Board; or (g) Satisfactory completion of Marine Safety Law Enforcement Academy; or

-(h) Coast Guard certification as Crewman or Coxswain or similar classification within other branches of the armed forces.

-(3) Suitable evidence of achieving the minimum standard for boating safety education competency or "proof of competency" documents must contain the name of the individual applying for the boater education card and be signed or otherwise certified by the issuing organization.
-Proof of competency documents include:

-(a) A certificate of completion issued by the U.S. Power Squadrons, U.S. Coast Guard Auxiliary, Marine Board or other approved boating safety course provider; or

-(b) A certificate, card, or other official document issued by a proctor stating that the individual passed the equivalency exam with a score of 70% or better; or

-(c) A certificate, card, or other official document issued by another state or Canada that is equivalent to Oregon's boater education card; or

-(d) A United Sates Coast Guard operator's license either valid or expired.
-The following designations will be accepted: First Class Pilot; Master of Steam or Motor or Auxiliary Sail Vessels of not more than 25, 50, 100, 150, 200, 500,1600 or any gross tons; Mate of Steam or Motor or Auxiliary Sail Vessels of not more than 25, 50, 100, 150, 200, 500,1600 or any gross tons; Operator of Uninspected Towing Vessels Commercial Assistance Towing; Operator of Uninspected Passenger Vessels; or

-(e) A certificate of completion or other official record or document stating that the individual successfully completed the Oregon Marine Safety Law Enforcement Academy; or

-(f) A letter from the unit Commanding Officer/Officer in Charge stating that the individual has achieved certification as a Coast Guard Crewman or Coxswain or similar classification within other branches of the armed forces; or

-(g) In the event the original document establishing proof of competency is not available, a signed statement from an approvedcourse provider of a boating safety course stating that the individual has successfully completed a boating safety course or equivalency exam will be accepted by the Marine Board.

-(4) Correspondence course and self tests taken after January 1, 2001, except as stated in (2)(d), will not meet Marine Board standards.
+- (a) Successful completion of a boating safety course in person and a passing score of at least 70 percent on a written test administered at the conclusion of the course by the instructor or a proctor; or - (b) A score of at least 70 percent on a proctored equivalency exam.
+Individuals may take the equivalency exam no more than once within any 30-day period; or - (c) A score of at least 80 percent on a correspondence course and self test provided by the Marine Board to individuals qualifying for hardship status; or - (d) A score of at least 80 percent on a self-test associated with a boating safety course offered over the Internet.
+For an Internet course to meet Marine Board standards, it must be NASBLA approved and contain at least 75 questions with at least 15 of the questions Oregon specific.
+Questions must be pulled randomly from a database of a 180 questions minimum, and questions must address each of the key areas of general boat information, national and Oregon specific boating laws, boat operation, preparation and trailering, legal requirements and boating emergencies; or - (e) Possession of a certificate, card, or other official document issued by another state or Canada that is equivalent to Oregon's boater education card as determined by the Marine Board; or - (f) Satisfactory completion of Marine Safety Law Enforcement Academy; or - (g) U.S. Coast Guard certification as Crewman or Coxswain or similar classification within other branches of the armed forces. - (3) Suitable evidence of achieving the minimum standard for boating safety education competency or "proof of competency" documents must contain the name of the individual applying for the boater education card and be signed or otherwise certified by the issuing organization.
+Proof of competency documents include: - (a) A certificate of completion issued by the U.S. Power Squadrons, U.S. Coast Guard Auxiliary, Marine Board or other approved course provider; or - (b) A certificate, card, or other official document issued by a proctor stating that the individual passed the equivalency exam with a score of 70 percent or better; or - (c) A certificate, card, or other official document issued by another state or Canada that is equivalent to Oregon's boater education card; or - (d) A U.S. Coast Guard operator's license either valid or expired.
+The following designations will be accepted: First Class Pilot; Master of Steam or Motor or Auxiliary Sail Vessels of not more than 25, 50, 100, 150, 200, 500, 1600 or any gross tons; Mate of Steam or Motor or Auxiliary Sail Vessels of not more than 25, 50, 100, 150, 200, 500, 1600 or any gross tons; Operator of Uninspected Towing Vessels Commercial Assistance Towing; Operator of Uninspected Passenger Vessels; or - (e) A certificate of completion or other official record or document stating that the individual successfully completed the Oregon Marine Safety Law Enforcement Academy; or - (f) A letter from the unit Commanding Officer/Officer in Charge stating that the individual has achieved certification as a U.S. Coast Guard Crewman or Coxswain or similar classification within other branches of the armed forces; or - (g) In the event the original document establishing proof of competency is not available, a signed statement from an approved-course provider of a boating safety course stating that the individual has successfully completed a boating safety course or equivalency exam will be accepted by the Marine Board. - (4) Correspondence course and self tests taken after January 1, 2001, except as stated in (2)(c), will not meet Marine Board standards.